-Sentry can store configuration as well as privilege policies in files.
+Sentry stores the configuration as well as privilege policies in files.
 The sentry-site.xml file contains configuration options such as privilege policy file location.
-The policy files contains the privileges and groups.
+The Policy File on page 81 contains the privileges and groups.
 It has a .ini file format and should be stored on HDFS.